nixnerd2038/GameNotes/dr_dekker.md

 #### Session Two
 - States he has been "getting a little out of control in [his extra] hour"**
-    - [ ] How has he been getting out of control?
+    - [x] How has he been getting out of control?
+        - He said he found a woman (Jessica) in his extra hour he found attractive, so he undressed her and took nude photos of her
+        - Bryce said he had stolen some milk from a corner store and "bigger things".
+        - Also stole petrol, electricals, etc. to prove to himself he can, "to prove [his] extra hour is actually real".
+        - Denies any murders
 - States he took a while to figure out that time was frozen because "he lives on [his] own".
     - Lives alone, occassionally visits his father who lives alone in sheltered housing with dementia
 - Asks what I would do with an "extra hour, go to a Fairground"?